-- Natural Disasters (drought, weather extremes, etc.)

 - Economy

 - Appropriations changes

+- Natural Disasters (drought,weather extremes,etc.)

 Due to our location the Virgin Islands is subject to hurricanes which can hinder research projects.
-The
+The local economy can also have a negative influence on state appropriations to the university.